 Almost there: please enter your email below to gain instant access.

-There are four main types of business models that describe most transactions between customers and businesses.
+There are four main types of ecommerce business models that describe most transactions between customers and businesses.

 The business-to-consumer (B2C) business model refers to commerce between a business and an individual consumer.
 For example, when you buy a shirt from a retailer online.
 While this includes brick-and-mortar business, it’s also become associated with ecommerce, or etailing.